View of an aisle with seating on both sides leading a band performing on stage.

 Lee’s Palace

-The building, however, dates back to the early 1900s, and has served as a shoe factory, a bank, a silent film and movie theatre and a cabaret among other things before it became a concert venue in 1985.
-Since then, Lee’s Palace has hosted hundreds of live shows by Canadian icons like Barenaked Ladies and the Tragically Hip.
+Its building dates back to the early 1900s and has served as a shoe factory, bank, silent film, movie theatre and cabaret before it became one of Toronto’s iconic concert venues in 1985.
+Since then, Lee’s Palace has hosted hundreds of live shows by Canadian icons like the Barenaked Ladies and The Tragically Hip.

 Location: 529 Bloor Street West, Toronto